Chapter 5 : The Death Eater's Daughter

 Another wonderful chapter image by Dojh167 @ TDA!

-My father and mother: Orpheus Yaxley and Selena Greengrass.
+My father and my mother: Orpheus Yaxley and Selena Greengrass.
 Both pure blood wizards, proud Slytherins and at the height of wizarding might.
+By all accounts, they were both destined to forge bright futures.

-There is no royalty in the wizarding world, but if there was, the House of Yaxley would be at its side.
-For hundreds of years, the Yaxleys have been Head Boys and Girls, recipients of Special Services to the School, future members of the Wizengamot, pioneers of great magical and remedial discoveries, Head Healers at hospitals around the world, and players in the political sphere for generations.
-There’s even been three Ministers for Magic.
+There is no royalty in the wizarding world, but if there was, the House of Yaxley would be at its side, scheming and supporting.
+For hundreds of years, influencing and manipulating history, the Yaxleys and their forefathers have been Head Boys and Girls, recipients of Special Services to the School, members of the Wizengamot, pioneers of great magical and remedial discoveries, Head Healers at hospitals around the world, and players in the political sphere for generations.
+There’s even been two Ministers for Magic somewhere along the line.
+Rumours of scandal, fraud, bribery - those all fade into obscurity when faced with the family's successes.

-My father was a year below my mother in school, and it took him a few years to love her back.
-Selena Greengrass was tall and pretty, a promising Quidditch player, the top of her class in Transfiguration, and as Slytherin as they come.
+My father was a year below my mother in school, and it took him several years to love her.
+Selena Greengrass was tall, athletic and pretty, the top of her class in Transfiguration, and as Slytherin as they come.
 My mother tells a story from her fifth year, when she watched my father deliver a rousing speech in Debate Club against the rights of Muggles to have knowledge of and involvement in wizarding government.
-His opponent, Amelia Bones, was quaking in her boots and stuttered through the rest of her arguments.
+His opponent, Amelia Bones, was quaking in her boots and stuttered through the rest of her arguments, eventually reducing her to tears and causing her to storm off after the debate.
+The fact that Bones eventually became a top Ministry official made the story of the defeat all the sweeter.

 But Yaxley had other things on his mind.
-He ran in a tight, secretive circle, a crew of mighty purebloods who learned the most taboo of spells, mastered the Unforgivable Curses, wiping their victims minds after practicing on them.
-Malfoy, Mulciber, Rookwood, Snape, Dolohov, Rosier: they were destined to be Death Eaters ever since the Sorting Hat called Slytherin, and as Lord Voldemort rose to power he looked among the young to expand his inner circle, weeding out the weak.
+He ran in a tight, secretive circle, a crew of proud purebloods who learned the most taboo of spells, mastered the Unforgivable Curses, wiping their victims' minds after practicing on them.
+Malfoy, Mulciber, Rookwood, Snape, Dolohov, Rosier: they were all there, they were destined to be Death Eaters ever since the Sorting Hat called Slytherin, and as Lord Voldemort rose to power he looked among the young to expand his inner circle, weeding out the weak and praising his prizes.
 They were consumed with the righteous necessity of purging the wizarding world of filth, they were privy to the final solutions which would purify the wizarding race.
-They were a noble group, daring to the extreme, dangerous to cross.
+They were a noble group, daring to the extreme, dangerous to cross, and Yaxley was at the thick of it, charming, cunning, well-spoken, and never one to be surprised by an opponent.

 On my father’s last day at Hogwarts, he was summoned to see the Dark Lord.
 While his classmates chattered excitedly and toasted their year with Butterbeer back at the castle, my father was miles away, kneeling in allegiance to Lord Voldemort.